tim4724/StagePresenter-for-ProPresenter/tips_and_tricks.md

 - After changing the label of a slide, you need to click any slide for the changes to apply.
 The Presentation shown in StagePresenter then refreshes after a few seconds.
 - It is possible to combine a "normal" label like `Repeat` with a StagePresenter Label.
-Just edit the label and enter e.g. `Repeat $:showOnlyFirstTextBox`.
+Just edit the label and enter e.g. `Repeat :showOnlyFirstTextBox`.
 - It is possible to combine the `:keepLineBreaks` label with `:showAllTextBoxes` or `:showOnlyFirstTextBox`.
 Just edit the Label and enter both.